 Your club will not be recognized until all portions of the application are submitted and approved.
 Each recognition packet and constitution submitted is stamped and logged in to the Office of Student Activities.
 Once submitted and logged, the constitution is reviewed to ensure that all necessary documents are included in the packet.
 If the packet is complete, the constitution is reviewed for consistency and compliance with the universities policies or guidelines and if applicable, the guidelines of the national or regional organization.
 Only recognized student organizations may be granted permission to sponsor events and activities on campus and to make use of University facilities for this purpose.
-Only recognized student organization name and/or in representing themselves as associated with the University.
+Only recognized student organizations may use the Howard University nomenclature as a part of their organization name and/or in representing themselves as associated with the University.